gabriel-hahn/react-native-ecommerce/README.md

 ## Tests

-Run the follow command to execute all tests:
+Run the following command to execute all tests:

 ```sh
 $ yarn test